arun273/java-aws-lambdas/README.md

 **Deploy to AWS Lambda**

-Create Function One: Upload the JAR to AWS Lambda and Set the handler to: org.example.lambda1.FunctionOneHandler Create Function Two: Upload the JAR to AWS Lambda and Set the handler to: org.example.lambda1.FunctionTwoHandler
+**Create Function One** Upload the JAR to AWS Lambda and Set the handler to: org.example.lambda1.FunctionOneHandler

+**Create Function Two** Upload the JAR to AWS Lambda and Set the handler to: org.example.lambda1.FunctionTwoHandler

 **Setup &Create API Gateway**